Edited version of keynote delivered by Susan Estes at the Big Data Finance Conference held at NYU 5/19/2017

 I did not question the 60/40 volume split, but I was unaware the data was available to break down liquidity within the OFTR bucket.
 I was so surprised by the granularity that I picked up the phone and called someone I have tremendous respect for and personally like, the then Acting Assistant Secretary for Financial Markets, Seth Carpenter.

-When Seth picked up, I asked him if he knew the source of the data for the presentation, and he referred me to the Director of the Office of Debt Management, who confirmed what I had feared; that the kind of granularity presented DID NOT EXIST at that time within Treasury.
-I shared a theory I had with the Director that perhaps the presenter took data available from his or her firm and applied it to the entire market.
-The director was kind enough to offer to follow up and let me know.
+When Seth picked up, I asked him if he knew the source of the data for the presentation.
+Subsequently the Treasury Department confirmed what I had feared; that the kind of granularity presented DID NOT EXIST at that time within Treasury.
+I shared a theory I had that perhaps the presenter took data available from his or her firm and applied it to the entire market.

 If you take the same view as this presenter – that your data can be extrapolated to represent the world’s view – you could be in for some disappointing results, and I will tell you why.
 The market is not homogenous, and market participants are not homogenous either.